donejs/donejs/tutorials/getstarted/creating.md

 <p>
 To fix this, just run JavaScriptMVC from a web server.
 Or, you can use another browser.
-Or you can add
-<code>--allow-file-access-from-files</code> to Chrome's start script.
+Or you can add `--allow-file-access-from-files` to Chrome's start script.
 </p>
 <p>
 If you're annoyed like we are,